AliceO2Group/WebUi/QualityControl/README.md

   port: 8500
 }
 ```
+Online mode will use an optional prefix for its queries specified in [ccdb.prefix](#ccdb).
+This is to ensure the same results are provided in both Offline & Online mode.

 As this functionality is optional, there will be no impact on QCG if a configuration for `Consul` is not provided.
 A simple warning message as below will be shown to the user that the configuration is missing
 ```